-Forwards a sent message to other

-destination address(es).

-Resend Allows you to retransmit the
+- Forward Forwards a sent message to other destination address(es). - Resend Allows you to retransmit the selected message.

-selected message.
+Lock/Unlock

-Lock/Unlock Locks or unlocks the selected
+Locks or unlocks the selected message.
+Locked messages cannot be deleted by the Erase Sent and Erase All functions.

-message.
-Locked messages cannot be deleted by the Erase Sent and Frase All functions mail address, and numbers from the address included in the sent message into your Contacts.
+- Add To Contacts Stores the callback number, email address, and numbers from the address included in the sent message into your Contacts. - Erase Sent Erases all unlocked messages stored in the Sent messages. - Message Info Checks the sent message information.